Combined water and rock activities

 Some suitable locations are:

-This is not an exhaustive list but before doing this activity the designated leader should have really good knowledge of the location that the activity is taking place.
-This includes knowledge of rescue points, tidal information and potential impact the weather could have on this location.
+This is not an exhaustive list but before doing this activity the designated volunteer should have really good knowledge of the location where the activity is taking place.
+This includes knowledge of rescue points, tidal information and the potential impact the weather could have on this location.

 Rules relating to combined water rock activities